 All objects in LityxIQ, whether datasets, charts, dashboards, models, etc., are organized into 'Projects'.
 At any point in time while working within LityxIQ, there is a currently active project.
-This can be viewed in the upper right area of the LityxIQ platform.
+The currently active project is shown in the top bar of the LityxIQ interface, as well as left panel.

-To change the currently active project, click the Change Project menu in the upper right of the LityxIQ window and select the project.
+To change the currently active project, click the down arrow next to the project name in the left panel of the LityxIQ window and select the project.
 If you do not see a project on the list, it is likely due to the fact that you do not have permissions for it.
 You will need to check with your system administrator or the project owner to add you as a user for the project.

-If you have permission to manage projects on the LityxIQ instance, you will have access to the Admin menu in the upper right corner, and can select Project Management from that menu.
+If you have permission to manage projects on the LityxIQ instance, you will have access to the Admin menu in the left panel, and can select Project Management from that menu.

 Projects are also a method for ensuring only users or groups with appropriate permissions have access to certain data, models, or other objects.
-Permissions can be set separately for each Project.
-If you have permissions to manage projects and change project permissions, you will see Project Management in the Admin menu on the upper right of LityxIQ.
+Permissions can be set separately for each Project by selecting Edit Permissions after right clicking the project in the project list, or from the Selected Project menu after left clicking.
+See https://support.lityxiq.com/331940-Using-the-Permissions-Setting-Dialog if you need help with the permissions setting dialog.

 Creating a New Project